 CHIEF FINANCIAL OFFICER AND COMPANY SEcRETARY

-Trudy, a qualified CPA and former CFO for the Tritium, has strong finance experience across a number of industries with both national and international exposure.
-With a real passion for the business and not just the numbers, Trudy has more than 15 years experience as Country CFO or Senior Business Unit Finance Executive for global companies including Bucyrus, Caterpillar Global Mining, Ansaldo and ABB and several privately held companies.
+Trudy Walsh, a qualified CPA and former CFO for the Tritium, has strong finance experience across a number of industries with both national and international exposure.
+With a real passion for the business and not just the numbers, Trudy has more than 15 years experience as Country CFO or Senior Business Unit Finance Executive for global companies including Bucyrus, Caterpillar Global Mining, Ansaldo and ABB and several privately-held companies.
 Trudy is an integral part of Redflow’s senior executive team working closely with senior managers on the company’s growth and commercialisation strategy.

 Dr. Alex Winter

-In the lead-up to the foundation of Redflow, Alex spent six years working on the research and development of flowing electrolyte batteries, using his expertise in fluid dynamics and mechanical design.
+In the lead-up to establishing Redflow, Alex Winter spent six years working on the research and development of flowing electrolyte batteries, using his expertise in fluid dynamics and mechanical design.
 Alex has significant international experience, having lived and worked in Austria and Argentina in various consulting, managerial and engineering roles.
-He is responsible for product development and design for manufacturing within Redflow and manages a team of nine engineers and technicians.
+Alex contributes to product development and design for manufacturing within Redflow.
 Alex holds a Bachelor of Engineering with first-class honours and a PhD in the field of mechanical engineering, both from The University of Queensland.